johnnewman/watchtower/README.md

 An optional web app for each Watchtower instance can be enabled.
 You can access it in a browser through the reverse proxy by going to `https://proxy_address/camera0/`.
 This provides a simple interface for Watchtower built with [Bootstrap](https://getbootstrap.com/).

 The web app is broken into sections:
-- The Home section lets you view the camera stream and start and stop monitoring.
+- The Home section lets you view the camera stream and toggle the monitoring status.
 - The Recordings section displays a listing of all recordings that the Watchtower instance has saved.
 It allows you to delete and download individual recordings.
-- Settings lets you tweak and save various settings of the Pi camera hardware.
+- The Settings section lets you tweak and save various settings of the Pi camera hardware.

 | Home | Recordings | Settings |
 | --- | --- | --- |